lee-junseok/Kaggle_House_Prices/README.md

 # House_Prices_Prediction

+This is a short machine learning project to predict house prices.

-Work for the Kaggle Competition "House Prices: Advanced Regression Techniques"
+Data from the Kaggle Competition "House Prices: Advanced Regression Techniques"

+### Models used:
+Light GBM
+XGBoost
+Random Forest

-Competition overview:
+### Competition overview:

 '''